decentralised-dataexchange/docs/information-sharing-and-consents-in-ssi-agents.md

-# Information sharing agreement and consent handling in SSI implementation
+# Information sharing agreement and consents in SSI

 ## Table Of Contents
 - [Introduction](#introduction)